Rebilly/lexi/README.md

 ## Supported markup languages

-Lexi supports the following Markdown file formats: Markdown, Markdoc, and MDX.
+Lexi supports the following markup languages: Markdown, Markdoc, and MDX.

 To configure the file formats, update the `glob` input in the workflow file.
 For more information, see [Example workflow](#example-workflow).